barnes/Gradebook/README.md

 Going to work on tables and appearances next.

 Need to update some data validation (classID in student entry form, student name should drop bad characters, etc.)

+Moving between classes does not reload the page.
+Not sure why.